 These claims have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

-We encourage both partners to read up on preconception care to optimize fertility health, and help prevent any pregnancy complications.
-It pays to be in "tip top” shape!
+We encourage both partners to study up on preconception care.
+Optimize fertility health, and help prevent any pregnancy complications.

 Incorporate fertility supplements into your daily routine (men and women) as this will give you the advantage of adding important nutrients known to improve fertility health!